-- A statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
-The candidate must specifically explain why he or she wants to be admitted in the M. Ed. in Educational Leadership program.
+- A Statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
+The candidate must specifically explain why he or she wants to be admitted to the M. Ed. in the Educational Leadership program.
 Specifications: 1-2 pages, APA format, grammatical error free.

-- Applicant must hold a valid Delaware Initial, Continuing, or Advanced License; or a Limited Standard, Standard or Professional Status Certificate issued by the Department prior to August 31, 2003, OR a such or similar licensure from another state.
+- A valid Delaware Initial, Continuing, or Advanced License; or a Limited Standard, Standard or Professional Status Certificate issued by the Department prior to August 31, 2003, OR a such or similar licensure from another state.

-- The applicants not holding the licensure may also be offered admission into the program but on a clear understanding that the masters’ degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements.
+- The applicants not holding the licensure may also be admitted into the program but on a clear understanding that the masters’ degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements.

-The Director, Education Program and the Education Graduate Admission Ad hoc Committee will review students’ application materials and make recommendation for acceptance into the program to the Dean, Graduate, Adult and Extended Studies who extends an offer of admission to the applicant.
+- The Director, Education Programs, along with the Education Graduate Admission Ad Hoc Committee will review each application and make the recommendation for acceptance into the program to the Dean, School of Graduate, Adult and Extended Studies, who will extend an offer of admission to the applicant.

 Additional Requirements for International Applicants